 Proper adjustment of the ignition timing must be obtained to provide the optimum engine power output and economy.
-Ignition timing is controlled by the ECU and is not adjustable.
-The ignition coils are driven by the ECU using a table-based variable ignition timing strategy.
+Ignition timing for both the Distributor-less and HVS systems are controlled by the ECU and is not adjustable.

 NOTE: Do not attempt to adjust timing on the ignition systems.
 Timing is not adjustable.